SamuelPloskonka/au-code-repro/README.md

 Knowing excactly when and who made a change to the code, **git** can merge changes to a file from different developers into one.
 To further facilitate sharing, **git** can sync the changes made locally on your computer to a remote repository.
 This repository can be on a local server (e.g. at your univeristy) or on a server on the web.

 ### GitHub
 The code sharing platform **GitHub** is the most popular platform for hosting **git** repositories.
-The free plan only allows you to create public repositories - visible to anoyne on the web.
-But as a studnet / teacher you can join the [education programme](https://education.github.com/), which gives you free access to the 'Pro' plan with unlimited private repositories.
+The free plan only allows you to create private repositories with a maximum of three colaborators.
+But as a student / teacher you can join the [education programme](https://education.github.com/), which gives you free access to the 'Pro' plan with unlimited private repositories.

 In addition to hosting **git** repositories, **GitHub** has lot of extras that make collaborative coding easier, these inlcude issue tracking, milestone setting etc. We will not go into these here, but I recommend you to check them out!